Soap Talk

 Soap Talk is a television talk show on SOAPnet hosted by Lisa Rinna and Ty Treadway.
 It debuted in 2002 and ended in 2006.
-The reason for the show's cancellation was due to SOAPnet expanding their programming away from a soap opera-related focus.
+The reason for the show's cancellation was due to SOAPnet expanding its programming away from a soap opera-related focus.

 History

-Lisa Rinna was chosen to host the show after executives at ABC (who owned SOAPnet) were impressed by her on-screen auditions to take over the spot left open by Kathie Lee Gifford on Live with Regis and Kathie Lee.
+Lisa Rinna was chosen to host the show after executives at ABC (which owned SOAPnet) were impressed by her on-screen auditions to take over the spot left open by Kathie Lee Gifford on Live with Regis and Kathie Lee.
 She was actually Regis Philbin's first choice, but the network went with then ABC Daytime soap star Kelly Ripa.
-Lisa also had a background in soaps.
+Rinna also had a background in soaps.
 She was Billie Reed on NBC Daytime's Days of Our Lives in the 1990s, as well as a stint on Melrose Place.
 Ty Treadway was starring on One Life to Live at the time.

 The show taped at ABC Prospect Studios in Hollywood, California.
-Ty lived on the East Coast and had to fly in every weekend.
-The show taped three episodes on Saturday and then three more on Sundays before changing it to taping on Friday and Saturday.
+Treadway lived on the east coast and had to fly in every weekend.
+The show taped three episodes on Saturdays and then three more on Sundays before changing it to taping on Friday and Saturday.

 The show's format was almost always the same.
 Much like Live with Regis & Kelly, Lisa and Ty would come out, take a seat, drink coffee and discuss what was going in the world.
 Topics ranged from the world of soap operas, television in general, movies, celebrities, and the lives of the two hosts.
 After that a soap star would come out and give an interview.
 They would also do cooking segments from time to time as well as fashion shows, instructions from experts on skin and health care, and would often have editors from Soap Opera Digest come out to discuss the state of daytime.